What is Pile Driving?

 The Noise team understands how noise can impact our community which is why the City supports a community-led advisory body that reviews applications for noise variances that may impact nearby neighbors or take place over a significant period of time.
 The Noise Review Board is also responsible for working with the Noise Office to advise and make recommendations to the Portland City Council on sound-related code and policy decisions.

-The City and Noise Review Board continually re-evaluates the best way to balance noise impacts, while permitting construction activities needed to build or rebuild structures, particularly those vulnerable to earthquakes.
+The City and Noise Review Board continually re-evaluate the best ways to balance noise impacts while allowing construction activities needed to build or rebuild structures, particularly those vulnerable to earthquakes.

 when it is not practical or possible to install or engineer sound abatement methods for a project, or